vokimon/nissaga/README.md

 - `family.children2` and `family.parents2` relations are not yet supported

-The following features are new to nissaga, and not in kingraph
+The following features have been introduced by nissaga, and are not available in kingraph (but the yaml would be still compatible).

 - Rich person boxes with dates, photos and separated first name and surname.
 	- `person.born` maybe set to a date, and will appear as `*YYYY-MM-DD` bellow the person's name.